Skip to main content

 2. Species Diversity

-➔ Variety of different species in a particular region or ecosystem (example: all the birds, plants, insects in a rainforest).
+➔ Variety of different species in a particular region or ecosystem (example: all the birds, plants, and insects in a rainforest).

 3. Ecosystem Diversity